IIIF/cookbook-recipes/recipe/0010-book-2-viewing-direction/index.md

 This Manifest shows the playbill for "Akiba gongen kaisen-banashi," "Futatsu chōchō kuruwa nikki", and "Godairiki koi no fūjime", kabuki performances at the Chikugo Theater in Osaka, from the fifth month of Kaei 2 (May, 1849).

-{% include manifest_links.html viewers="UV, Mirador, Annona" manifest="manifest-rtl.json" %}
+{% include manifest_links.html viewers="UV, Mirador, Annona, Theseus" manifest="manifest-rtl.json" %}

 {% include jsonviewer.html src="manifest-rtl.json" config='data-line="15"' %}